Miro0o/Docs-Notes/CS/🔑 CS Core/🥷🏼 Operating System (Engineering Part)/Linux (Derived From UNIX Family)/🔩 Linux Kernel/🍸 Linux Kernel.md

 <small>Image source from wikipedia: Linux Kernel </small>

-### Linux Kernel Components
+### Linux Kernel Components Overview
 ![](../../../../../Assets/Pics/Screenshot%202023-03-30%20at%2012.48.02%20PM.png)

 Briefly, the principal kernel components are the following:
 - **Signals**: The kernel uses signals to call into a process.
 For example, signals are used to notify a process of certain faults, such as division by zero.
-Table 2.6 gives a few examples of signals.
 - **System calls**: The system call is the means by which a process requests a specific kernel service.
 There are several hundred system calls, which can be roughly grouped into six categories:
 	- file system
 	- process